Yamasee: British allies

-In 1687, some Spaniards attempted to send captive Yamasees to the West Indies as slaves.
+In 1687, some Spaniards attempted to send captive Yamasee to the West Indies as slaves.
 The tribe revolted against the Spanish missions and their Native allies, and moved into the English colony of the Carolina (present day South Carolina).
 They established several villages, including Pocotaligo, Tolemato, and Topiqui, in Beaufort County.
-A 1715 census conducted by Irish colonist John Barnwell counted 1,220 Yamasees living in ten villages near Port Royal.
+In the early 18th century the population of the multi-ethnic Yamasee exceeded 4,000.